Phantom Studios: Dissolution

-After an 8-year-long run, the company announced its dissolution on 5 October 2018 due to internal disputes about the alleged me-too allegations on Bahl by a former Phantom employee, which was reported in 2015.
+After an 8-year-long run, the company announced its dissolution on 5 October 2018 due to internal disputes about the alleged MeToo allegations on Bahl by a former Phantom employee, which was reported in 2015.
 The other three founders, Mantena, Kashyap and Motwane, all issued statements on Twitter confirming the company's disbanding and moving on to independent projects.

 Revival

 In January 2021, Madhu Mantena and Sheetal Talwar bought out Anurag Kashyap, Vikas Bahl and Vikramaditya Motwane's stakes in Phantom to become equal shareholders in the company with Reliance Entertainment.
 However, shortly before the release of 83, they sold their shares back to Reliance, making it the sole shareholder of Phantom, and left the company.
 In March 2022, Mantena and Talwar acquired the Phantom Films as well as its film and television library and some film properties from Reliance.
 They later brought on Srishti Behl to lead the team as CEO and took on a new persona as Phantom Studios.

-The team co-produced the Hindi remake of the 2022 Tamil blockbuster Love Today, Loveyapa (2025), starring Junaid Khan and Khushi Kapoor.
+The team co-produced the Hindi remake of the 2022 Tamil film Love Today, Loveyapa (2025), starring Junaid Khan and Khushi Kapoor.
+In October 2024, Mantena divested his 30% stake in Phantom, giving Talwar full control over the company through the Vistaar Group.